-Labour Party leaders this week urged leftwingers to support anyone but Jeremy Corbyn in a leadership election that could see the United Kingdom’s second largest political party veer sharply to the left.
+Labour Party leaders have urged leftwingers to support anyone but Jeremy Corbyn in a leadership election that could see the United Kingdom’s second largest political party veer sharply to the left.

-Two of the candidates to succeed Ed Miliband — who resigned after losing the election in May — warned that a Corbyn victory would make Labour unelectable in 2020.
+Two of the candidates to succeed Ed Miliband, who resigned after losing the election in May, have warned that a Corbyn victory would make Labour unelectable in 2020.

 In a combative speech on Thursday, Yvette Cooper, Labour’s otherwise cautious shadow home secretary, rejected the notion that “power doesn’t matter so long as our principles remain intact,” urging purists in the party to “tell that to the woman in tears because she can’t afford her bedroom tax arrears.”

 Tell that to the working parents on tax credits about to lose thousands of pounds who can’t afford new school shoes for the autumn term.
 Tell that to all those people who are being hit by Tory government.

 It’s not enough to be “angry,” Cooper said.

 We’re the Labour Party.
 We have a responsibility to change the world or what’s the point of us at all?